Filip-Vacko/Test-project/README.md

 3. In the command line, in the folder containing the project files, run "node app.js"
 4. Go to "http://localhost:3000" in your browser

-#Things I'm probably going to apply/test here:
+#Things I may apply/test here:
 ------------
 - create a html file so that everything in here can be tested more easily in a browser
 - create an object literal with a method and call that method afterwards